Digital media: The digital revolution

 A senior engineer at Motorola named Martin Cooper was the first person to make a phone call on April 3, 1973.
 He decided the first phone call should be to a rival telecommunications company saying "I'm speaking via a mobile phone".
-However the first commercial mobile phone was released in 1983 by Motorola.
-In the early 1990s Nokia came into succession, with their Nokia 1011 being the first mass-produced mobile phone.
-The Nokia Communicator 9000 became the first smartphone as it was inputed with an Intel 24 MHz CPU and had 8 MB of RAM.
-Smartphone users have increased by a lot over the years currently the highest countries with users include China with over 850 million users, India with over 350 million users, and in third place The United States with about 260 million users as of 2019.
-While Android and iOS both dominate the smartphone market.
-A study By Gartner found that in 2016 about 88% of the worldwide smartphones were Android while iOS had a market share of about 12%.
+Ten years later, Motorola released the Motorola DynaTAC, the first commercially available mobile phone.
+In the early 1990s Nokia released the Nokia 1011, the first mass-produced mobile phone.
+The number of smartphone users has increased dramatically, as has the commercial landscape.
+Android and iOS dominate the smartphone market.
+A study by Gartner found that in 2016 about 88% of the worldwide smartphones were Android while iOS had a market share of about 12%.
 About 85% of the mobile market revenue came from mobile games.

 The impact of the digital revolution can also be assessed by exploring the amount of worldwide mobile smart device users there are.
 This can be split into 2 categories; smart phone users and smart tablet users.
 Worldwide there are currently 2.32 billion smartphone users across the world.
 This figure is to exceed 2.87 billion by 2020.
 Smart tablet users reached a total of 1 billion in 2015, 15% of the world's population.

 The statistics evidence the impact of digital media communications today.
 What is also of relevance is the fact that the number of smart device users is rising rapidly yet the amount of functional uses increase daily.
 A smartphone or tablet can be used for hundreds of daily needs.
 There are currently over 1 million apps on the Apple App store.
-These are all opportunities for digital marketing efforts.
+These represent significant opportunities for digital marketing strategies.
 A smartphone user is impacted with digital advertising every second they open their Apple or Android device.
 This further evidences the digital revolution and the impact of revolution.
 This has resulted in a total of 13 billion dollars being paid out to the various app developers over the years.
 This growth has fueled the development of millions of software applications.
 Most of these apps are able to generate income via in app advertising.
 Gross revenue for 2020 is projected to be about $189 million.